incognito113/supertracer-3000/README.md

 void addSphere(const Vector& center, double radius, const Material& mat);
 ```

 Cylinders start to get more complex.
 Similarly to spheres, they are placed in Euclidean space by their midpoint `center`.
-The `radius` in this case is strictly for the horizontal dimension, while the vertical is denoted with `height`.
+The `radius` in this case is strictly for the horizontal dimension, while the vertical length of the cylinder is denoted with `height`.
 ```console
 void addCylinder(const Vector& center, double radius, double height, const Material& material);
 ```

-Triangles are simply defined by three points.
+Triangles are simply defined by their three vertices.
 ```console
 void addTriangle(const Vector& a, const Vector& b, const Vector& c, const Material& mat);
 ```

 If you don't want to go through the tedious work of creating hundreds of triangles to make a mesh, we can do that for you!
-Place any .obj file of your choosing in the directory, and then call this to load it into your scene. `offset` allows you to move your object around, and `scale` will multilpy each of the triangles by some constant.
+Place any .obj file of your choosing in the program's home directory, and then call `importOBJ` to load it into your scene. `offset` allows you to move your object around, and `scale` will multilpy each of the triangles by some constant.
 Set `scale = 0.5` to shrink it by half, or `scale = 2` to make it twice as large.
 ```console
 bool importOBJ(const Vector& offset, const std::string fileName, const double scale, const Material& material);
 ```